arielolafsalgado/packexplorer/paper.md

 </p>
 Figure 1: (Left) Topic network generated with ``expre2graph('bayesian')``.
 White circles represent already installed packages, and black circles, new packages.
 Links indicate a dependency relation between nodes.
 Node 1 is ``rstan``, node 2 is ``mclust`` and node 3 is ``MCMCpack``.
 (Right) Same network, now with the description of the ``rstan`` package displayed as the user's pointer passes over the node.

-# Code Summary

-``c14bazAAR`` is an R package that attempts to tackle the problem at hand by providing an independent interface to access radiocarbon data and make it available for a reproducible research process: from modelling to publication to scientific discourse.
-It queries openly available ^14^C data archives, but not those behind pay- or login-walls.

-The package includes download functions (accessible with the main interface `c14bazAAR::get_c14data()`) that -- first of all -- acquire databases from different sources online.
-They then reduce the tables to a set of common variables and store them in a dedicated R S3 class: `c14_date_list`.
-The `c14_date_list` is based on `tibble::tibble` to integrate well into the R [tidyverse](https://www.tidyverse.org/) ecosystem.
-It also establishes standardised data types for the most important variables usually defined to describe radiocarbon data.

-Beyond the download functions, ``c14bazAAR`` contains a multitude of useful helpers that can be applied to objects of class `c14_date_list`.
-These include methods for bulk calibration of radiocarbon dates with the Bchron R package [@Haslett:2008], removal of duplicates, estimation of coordinate precision, or conversion to other useful R data types (e.g. `sf::sf` [@Pebesma:2018]).
-For the classification of sample material ``c14bazAAR`` provides a manually curated reference list that maps the inconsistent attributions in the source databases to a standardized set of material classes.
-Such a reference list exists as well to fix the country attribution value of dates -- which is especially important in case of missing coordinate information.
-Methods to determine the source country based on coordinates fail on such dates.

-``c14bazAAR`` was already used for data acquisition and preparation in at least one research paper: @Schmid:2019.

-# Acknowledgements

-The package got valuable code input from several members of the [ISAAKiel group](https://isaakiel.github.io) (Initiative for Statistical Analysis in Archaeology Kiel), most notably: Daniel Knitter, David Matzig, Wolfgang Hamer, Kay Schmütz and Nils Müller-Scheeßel.

 # References